mahakc2205/Customer-Churn-Analysis-and-Prediction/README.md

 6. **Usage/Activity Data Generation Script:** Created `scripts/generate_usage_data.py` to generate fake usage/activity records (e.g., 100,000 records) and save as `data/usage_data.csv` (also ignored by git).
 7. **Payment/Billing Data Generation Script:** Created `scripts/generate_payment_data.py` to generate fake payment/billing records (e.g., 20,000 records) and save as `data/payment_data.csv` (also ignored by git).
 8. **Support/Complaint Data Generation Script:** Created `scripts/generate_support_data.py` to generate fake support/complaint records (e.g., 8,000 records) and save as `data/support_data.csv` (also ignored by git).
+9. **Data Integration Script:** Created `scripts/data_integration.py` to read, clean, and merge all generated datasets into a unified customer dataset for analysis.
-9. **Version Control:** All code/scripts and config files are tracked and pushed to GitHub.
+10. **Version Control:** All code/scripts and config files are tracked and pushed to GitHub.
 Data files are ignored for efficiency.

 ## Customer Master Data Generation (Detailed)
 The script `scripts/generate_customer_master.py` creates a large, realistic customer master dataset for analysis.
-Here’s what it does:
+Here's what it does:

 - **Imports Required Libraries:** Uses `pandas` for data handling, `faker` for generating fake but realistic data, and `random` for random choices.
 - **Sets Number of Customers:** You can choose how many customers to generate (e.g., 10,000 or 1,000,000).